gabrieltheodoropoulos/GTCodable/Readme.md

 *   _Reflection_: The need to come up with a solution that would feel really natural without any weird workarounds led me towards Reflection, which even though is not that powerful in Swift and caused me a few troubles along the way, it made the difference by enabling me to access properties and values of objects in runtime and perform certain actions on them in a fully automatic fashion.
 For example, without reflection it wouldn’t be possible _to convert an object in to a dictionary_ (see more next) with GTCodable.
 *   _Encodable & Decodable Protocols_: Or in one word, the new _Codable_ protocol in Swift 4, which lets us JSON encode and decode at a blink of the eye.
 It’s not like the old _NSCoding_ protocol where we had to manually specify the properties to encode and decode.
 Encodable & Decodable protocols have vital effect on GTCodable.

 With GTCodable protocol I’m not reinventing the wheel, I’m just putting together different tools that Swift provides us with and I’m automating certain tasks.
-In a fast forward mode, here’s what GTCodable has to offer or it’s being capable of:
+In a fast forward mode, here’s what GTCodable has to offer:

-*   Save an object in JSON format, Plist file, or data file (archive made by _NSKeyedArchiver_) by calling one method only for each case (I don’t think it could be faster and more natural than that).
+*   Convert an object into a dictionary, JSON format, Plist file, or data file (archive made by NSKeyedArchiver) by just calling a simple method for each case (I don’t think it could be faster and more natural than that).
+*   Save a converted object as described above in the respective file format.
 *   Save manually JSON data, dictionary, or archive data to custom URLs with custom names.
 *   Exclude properties from being encoded or converted.
 *   Convert objects to dictionaries (have I said that?).